XHLin-gamer/XHLin-gamer/README.md

 </div>

-I publish code here that solves everyday problems I encounter in my daily life.
+I publish code here that solves everyday problems encountered in daily life.
 Sometimes I might be too busy to code, but I'll do my best to respond if you raise any issue in my projects.

 <div align="center">